-This page describes how recovery planning looks in principle, as well as explaining which authority is responsible for it.
+This article describes how recovery planning looks in principle, as well as explaining which authority is responsible for it.
 There are also some downloads with explanations relating to the drawing up of recovery plans.

 Drawing up of recovery plans / competence